rlane/Oort-legacy/README.md

 #### Self-destruct

 The explode() function causes the ship to self-destruct.
 An explosion (spray of bullets) is created and the ship is destroyed.
-The characteristics of the explosion depend on the ship class, but it is important to note that because the shrapnel velocities are added to the ship velocity a fast-moving ship will have a more conical shrapnel pattern.
+The damage done by the explosion varies with the ship class and decreases with distance.
 Calling explode() should be rare for most ship classes, but it is the typical behavior for missiles.

 #### Radio